jordandouglas/GammaSpikeModel/README.md

 3. In general, it is good practice to run multiple MCMC chains in parallel and confirm they have converged to the same distribution.
 If they did, then the chains can be combined, thereby expediting the process.

-4. If the spike-related parameters have low effective sample sizes, it might come from the `spikeShape` jumping between two modes.
-In this case, consider fixing `spikeShape` (e.g., to 2).

 ## Example files